How to enable and use the Salesforce integration

 When you get to the step where you have to fill out the Field name, give it the same name as the API Name from your custom object.

-Role Access and Custom Object Visibility in Salesforce
+Role Access and Custom Object Visibility

 In order to see the custom object in your Front Salesforce settings, your user role will need Read, Create and Edit permissions for the custom object.
 A Salesforce admin will be able to make these changes by following the below steps.